 Note: This post may contain affiliate links for your convenience.
 You can read my full disclosure policy here.

-I loved this pressure cooker version, because it really shaved off a lot of cook time but still yielded fall-apart chunks of beef alongside fork-tender veggies, soaked in a savory broth.
+I loved this pressure cooker version, because it cooked in a fraction of the time but still yielded fall-apart chunks of beef alongside fork-tender veggies, soaked in a savory broth.

 - The Best Pressure Cooker Chicken and Dumplings